Here you'll find all the venue information you need, including travel information, a map and a brief history. Select a show below to book tickets.

-Elvis Presley was offered to perform at the London Palladium in 1970 for $28,000 ($162,000 today), but his manager turned it down for being too little.
+Elvis Presley was offered to perform at the London Palladium in 1970 for $28,000 (now worth over $500,000) but his manager turned it down for being too little.
 It would have been the only time Elvis performed outside North America.

-The London Palladium has been used for the Royal Variety Performance more than any other (36 times!), as well as hosting BAFTA awards ceremonies twice.
+The London Palladium has been used for the Royal Variety Performance more than any other, as well as hosting BAFTA awards ceremonies twice.